 Dividend yield

-Many, but not all, companies share their profits with shareholders in the form of dividends, which are paid on a per share basis.
 For instance, if ABC Inc. declares dividends of US$2 for the year, you will be paid US$2 for every share you hold.
+Rather than the dollar amount, stock charts indicate dividend yield instead.

 Average volume